im-manisharma/GeeksMediaPicker/README.md

 ### 7. Incoming improvements

-- Set Maximum And Minimum Number Of Selection
+- Set Minimum Number Of Selection
-- Click Image From Camera Support
 - Record Video From Camera Support.
 - Add Support for Pdf and Audio file.
 - More customization will be added in next release.